-To the right of (Sapphire Touch) or above (other consoles) the roller, the screen shows which attribute group (IPCGBESFX or Intensity, Position, Colour, Gobo, Beam, Effect, Special, FX) is selected (grey box) and which are currently modified (blue circle).
+Next to the roller display, the screen shows which attribute group (IPCGBESFX or Intensity, Position, Colour, Gobo, Beam, Effect, Special, FX) is selected (grey box) and which are currently modified (blue circle).

 The appearance of the softkeys varies to indicate the type of actions available:

-On all consoles except Sapphire Touch, across the very top of the screen is the toolbar.
+On all consoles except Diamond 9 and Sapphire Touch, across the very top of the screen is the toolbar.

 On Sapphire Touch the toolbars are shown vertically where the 2 screens meet in the middle.

 On Diamond 9 the toolbar is replaced by a small Tools button at the top left of the right hand touchscreen.
 There is also a Tools button on the pull-out keyboard.

 If you click/touch on 'Tools', you will get a menu giving you access to some configuration functions (these options may change slightly depending on the console).

 About gives you information about the software version.